 Roadside crosses are not without controversy.
 Some say that they are Christian and therefore violate the separation of church and state.
 Others point out that they are not religious statements but rather vernacular traditions to honor the dead.
 I find them fascinating and touching, and feel that they help raise awareness about road safety.

-You have read this article art / culture / folk traditions / memorials / sculpture with the title Roadside Memorials.
-You can bookmark this page URL http://mariabelgien.blogspot.com/2009/08/roadside-memorials.html.
+with the title Roadside Memorials.
+You can bookmark this page URL https://mariabelgien.blogspot.com/2009/08/roadside-memorials.html.
 Thanks!

 No comment for "Roadside Memorials"